Online marketplace Letgo sued after Denver-area slayings

 Brown is accused of pulling a handgun and shooting the couple to death after Joseph Roland tried to wrestle the weapon away.
 Investigators say the teen then fled with the $3,000 in cash the Rolands had brought with them to pay for the SUV, which had been reported stolen a few days before the Aug.
 14, 2020, encounter.

-Brown was arrested about two weeks after the shooting and is awaiting trial on two counts of first-degree murder.
+Brown was arrested about two weeks after the shooting and has been charged with two counts of first-degree murder.

 “It is outrageous conduct that Letgo led customers to believe the App had any legitimate verification process when, any user, (let alone Mr. Brown – who had a criminal record), could use fictitious names and sell stolen vehicles as ‘verified’ by simply providing an e-mail address,” the lawsuit says.